eclifford/cuked/README.md

 ## Features

 - Write your feature specs and step definitions with CucumberJS
-- Use the powerful WD fluent chainable API for composable test executions
+- Use the powerful WD fluent chain-able API for composable test executions
 - Write your assertions beautifully in a human readable format using the power of Chai
-- Leverage the power of PhantomJS, Selenium, SauceLabs for seamless integration between optimized local development and full continious integration support.
+- Leverage the power of PhantomJS, Selenium, SauceLabs for seamless integration between optimized local development and full continuous integration support.

 ## Quick Start